 This imaginary @valid_count can obviously take the values 0, 1 or 2.
 It counts up or down as follows:

-- Otherwise @valid_count doesn't change.
+- Otherwise, @valid_count doesn't change.

 So let's see what happens when there's data in orig_fifo and the application logic wants to read continuously:

 reg_fifo's logic tries to push up @valid_count towards 2 by reading from orig_fifo.
 On the other hand, @empty is low when @valid_count is not zero, hence @rd_en is allowed to go high as soon as @valid_count is 1.
 So when @valid_count is 1, @fifo_rd_en will be high because @valid_count isn't 2.

-module fwft_reg_fifo(rst, rd_clk, rd_en, dout, empty, wr_clk, wr_en, din, full); parameter width = 8; input rst; input rd_clk; input rd_en; input wr_clk; input wr_en; input [(width-1):0] din; output empty; output full; output [(width-1):0] dout; reg middle_valid, dout_valid; reg [(width-1):0] dout, middle_dout; wire [(width-1):0] fifo_dout; wire fifo_empty, fifo_rd_en; wire will_update_middle, will_update_dout; // orig_fifo is "standard" (non-FWFT) FIFO fifo orig_fifo ( .rst(rst), .rd_clk(rd_clk), .rd_en(fifo_rd_en), .dout(fifo_dout), .empty(fifo_empty), .wr_clk(wr_clk), .wr_en(wr_en), .din(din), .full(full) ); assign will_update_middle = !fifo_empty && (middle_valid == will_update_dout); assign will_update_dout = (middle_valid || !fifo_empty) && (rd_en || !dout_valid); assign fifo_rd_en = !fifo_empty && !(middle_valid && dout_valid); assign empty = !dout_valid; always @(posedge rd_clk) if (rst) begin middle_valid <= 0; dout_valid <= 0; dout <= 0; middle_dout <= 0; end else begin if (will_update_middle) middle_dout <= fifo_dout; if (will_update_dout) dout <= middle_valid ? middle_dout : fifo_dout; if (fifo_rd_en) fifo_valid <= 1; else if (will_update_middle || will_update_dout) fifo_valid <= 0; if (will_update_middle) middle_valid <= 1; else if (will_update_dout) middle_valid <= 0; if (will_update_dout) dout_valid <= 1; else if (rd_en) dout_valid <= 0; end endmodule
+module fwft_reg_fifo(rst, rd_clk, rd_en, dout, empty, wr_clk, wr_en, din, full); parameter width = 8; input rst; input rd_clk; input rd_en; input wr_clk; input wr_en; input [(width-1):0] din; output empty; output full; output [(width-1):0] dout; reg middle_valid, dout_valid; reg [(width-1):0] dout, middle_dout; wire [(width-1):0] fifo_dout; wire fifo_empty, fifo_rd_en; wire will_update_middle, will_update_dout; // orig_fifo is "standard" (non-FWFT) FIFO fifo orig_fifo ( .rst(rst), .rd_clk(rd_clk), .rd_en(fifo_rd_en), .dout(fifo_dout), .empty(fifo_empty), .wr_clk(wr_clk), .wr_en(wr_en), .din(din), .full(full) ); assign will_update_middle = !fifo_empty && (middle_valid == will_update_dout); assign will_update_dout = (middle_valid || !fifo_empty) && (rd_en || !dout_valid); assign fifo_rd_en = !fifo_empty && !(middle_valid && dout_valid); assign empty = !dout_valid; always @(posedge rd_clk) if (rst) begin middle_valid <= 0; dout_valid <= 0; dout <= 0; middle_dout <= 0; end else begin if (will_update_middle) middle_dout <= fifo_dout; if (will_update_dout) dout <= middle_valid ? middle_dout : fifo_dout; if (will_update_middle) middle_valid <= 1; else if (will_update_dout) middle_valid <= 0; if (will_update_dout) dout_valid <= 1; else if (rd_en) dout_valid <= 0; end endmodule

-This wraps up this series on FIFOs.
+This wraps up this series about FIFOs.